You can be what you can see.

 Logia’s aims to highlight women’s excellence and to develop women’s excellence:

-- By inviting staff to share their experiences and offer advice to budding scholars (Logia Connect).
+- By inviting staff to share their experiences and offer advice to budding scholars (Logia Connect (see our Events page)).

 - By providing a platform of visibility for women’s stories via ongoing Blog posts.